 Don’t delay, back up your legacy to a format you can read now and be prepared to repeat this in the future.

 STEP 5: TAKE YOUR RESEARCH WHEREVER YOU GO

 I have previously discussed using Cloud storage as part of an effective backup strategy for your data.
 All of my family history research files are held online in the Cloud, ensuring not only that they are backed up but, just as importantly, so I may access them wherever I go.

 I recently spent time with a cousin who lives some distance away, and as talk inevitably turned to my latest research finds, I was able to pull out my phone and, in a few taps, show up to date pedigree charts, new documents and some photos of a churchyard visit.

 Whenever changes are made to a file in the Cloud account, it is automatically synchronised to the server, where it will be further synchronised to other connected devices.
 If you are without an internet connection at the time, this synchronisation is automatically deferred until you are connected again.
 This is a very powerful yet simple setup and one I highly recommend.
 As mentioned above, I use Dropbox.com, a paid account costing around £79 per year.
 Office 365 users should have OneDrive included in their package, which works in much the same way.
 Both offer a free version, with reduced storage space.

 Being able to access my Cloud-based files from anywhere, means that the next time I visit an archive or a family member, I know all of my research is available, just a few taps away.

 Paul Carter is a genealogist and technologist living on the south coast of England.
-As technical lead for Name and Place, the online database app for one-name studies, one-place studies and local history societies, I am working on the exciting technology due to launch late November 2019.
+He is technical lead for Name and Place, the online database app for one-name studies, one-place studies and local history societies.

 Text and images copyright Paul Carter